Rohan0401/tensorflow_2_work/README.md

 ## Issues

-- Currently the GPU is not supported properly on Linux Mint 19.1
+- Currently the Tensorboard is not supported in the TensorFlow GPU